Ishikatyagi29/Power-BI-Investment-Insights-Cognifyz/README.md

 > This repository contains a complete end-to-end Power BI case study as part of multiple business assignments during my internship.

 ### 🔗 Live Dashboard Preview
-All 7 dashboards are available in `/Dashboards` folder.
+All 7 dashboards are available in zip file.
 Final master dashboard combines all insights.

 ### 📌 Project Overview
 **Client Problem:** Analyze investor behavior to understand preferences for investment avenues, savings objectives, duration, and information sources.